-- g.
-The County's Roads and Transportation Department has 17 inspectors, supervisors and staff that carry a current Qualified Credentialed Inspector certification.
-Please see Appendix F. - h.
-The County's Storm Water Management Department assumes responsibility for hosting and coordinating an Erosion and Sedimentation Control (ESC) workshop on an alternating basis with the Jefferson County Department of Health, the City of Birmingham, and the City of Bessemer.
-The County's Storm Water Management Department staff entered into a preliminary partnership with the Homebuilders Association of Alabama (HBAA) to provide its ESC workshops and maintain a database of attendees.
-The HBAA provided the April 24, 2013 ESC workshop for the County's Storm Water Management Department.
-A total of 64 people attended the ESC Workshop.
-The purpose of this workshop was to provide appropriate education and training measures for construction site operators and municipal staff as required in ALS000001 and to reduce the impact of erosion and sedimentation in waterways.
+Department staff entered into a preliminary partnership with the Homebuilders Association of Alabama (HBAA) to provide its ESC workshops and maintain a database of attendees.
+The Alabama Erosion and Sediment Control Partnership provided the 2013 Clear Water Alabama Seminars and Field Day held October 8-10, 2013 in Birmingham.
+A total of 52 people attended the Field Day.
+The HBAA provided the April 30, 2014 ESC workshop for the County's Storm Water Management Department.
+A total of 29 people attended the ESC Workshop.
+The purpose of these workshops was to provide appropriate education and training measures for construction site operators and municipal staff as required in ALS000001 and to reduce the impact of erosion and sedimentation in waterways.
 Educational materials were distributed at the workshops.
 Completion of the workshop allows an individual building a single family home to use this certification in lieu of posting the \$3,000.00 per acre surety required to ensure site stabilization.
-The Field Guide for Erosion and Sediment Control on Construction Sites in Alabama are distributed to attendees of the ESC Workshops for single family homebuilders.
+The Field Guide for Erosion and Sediment Control on Construction Sites in Alabama are distributed to attendees of the Erosion and Sediment Control Workshops for single family homebuilders.
 A total of 20 Field Guides ordered are in Spanish which will be distributed to Spanish speaking attendees as needed.
-Please see Appendix F. - i.
-Stormwater Program staff was a member of the Erosion and Sediment Control Steering Committee during this reporting period and assisted with the 2012 Clear Water Alabama Seminar and Fields Days held on September 26-27, 2012 and Spanish Fort October 10-11, 2012.
-The Clear Water Alabama Seminar and Field Days are offered by the Alabama Erosion and Sediment Control Partnership to help planners, designers, contractors, inspectors, and others learn more about erosion and sediment control practices, new technologies, examples of stormwater and sediment control practices and products.
-Please see Appendix F. - j.
-The County's Roads and Transportation Department currently implements nine NPDES Permits issued by ADEM to the County.
-The following are locations of the sites along with each Permit number: Bessemer Storage Facility (ALR107440), Bridge Replacement on Alliance Road (ALR107441), Brooklane Drive (ALR107579), Camp Ketona (ALR164097), Dickey Springs Road (ALR10A410), Linndale Road Spoils Area (ALR108214), Lowetown Borrow Pit (ALR16ECVR), Patton Chapel Road (ALR109069), and Camp Bessemer UIC (ALS19937486).
-Please see Appendix F. - k.
+Please see Appendix F.

+- i.
+The County's Roads and Transportation Department currently implements 8 NPDES Permits issued by ADEM to the County.
+The following are locations of the sites along with each Permit number: Bessemer Pit (ALR163457), Brooklane Drive (ALR107579), Camp Ketona (ALG140982), Dickey Springs Road (ALR10A410), Linndale Road (ALR16ECAN), Linndale Road Spoils Area (ALR108214), Lowetown (ALR163492), and Lowetown Borrow Pit (ALG890056).
+Please see Appendix B. - j.
 The Stormwater Program staff created materials and posters within the Jefferson County Clean Water Awareness Campaign to educate the public regarding this Permit requirement.
 Please refer to Major Accomplishments, Education and Public Outreach (II.C.10).